stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * Since we're dealing with large datasets, an **AWS EMR Cluster** along with **PySpark** will be used to clean and aggregate the data before it is passed into the relational database.
     * We're using AWS EMR since we'll need access to a distributed network of computers to crunch our data.
 We can also easily scale our EMR instance by adding more nodes if we need additional computing power.
 We can shut our EMR instance down each time we're done processing the data, so we're not spending money on idle resources.
     * We're using PySpark (or Python's wrapper for Spark) to distribute the job of cleaning and aggregating the data to each of the nodes in our distributed network of computers.
 Our data operations will be memory-intensive and PySpark makes more efficient use of memory compared to other big data technologies like Hadoop MapReduce.
 * Since we'll be running a host of operations on our data - reading, cleaning, transforming, writing, etc., - we'll need to use a tool to monitor the progress of each of these tasks.
-The tool we've chosen for this us **Airflow** which allows us to easily define the tasks within a data pipeline and monitor their execution.
+The tool we've chosen for this is **Airflow** which allows us to easily define the tasks within a data pipeline and monitor their execution.

 ## Data